Tulsa, Oklahoma: Professional football

-High school sports

-At the secondary level, the Tulsa area is home to several high school athletic programs that are frequently ranked among the best nationally, particularly in football (e.g. Bixby High School, Broken Arrow High School, Owasso High School, Union High School, Booker T. Washington, and Jenks High School).

 Running, biking and trails

 The city's running and cycling communities support events such as the Tulsa Tough cycling race, the Hurtland cyclocross, the Route 66 Marathon, and the Tulsa Run, which features over 8000 participants annually.
 Another popular gambling draw, horse racing events are housed by the Fair Meadows Race Track and Will Rogers Downs in nearby Claremore.

 Saint Francis Tulsa Tough Ride and Race is a three-day cycling festival in Tulsa, Oklahoma.
 It features both non-competitive riding through scenic areas around the Tulsa Metropolitan Area and professional level races.
 It is held each year on Friday, Saturday, and Sunday, the second weekend in June.
 Just as popular as the biking itself is the weekend-long festivities at Crybaby Hill, for it is held in the Riverview District.
-The Blue Dome District hosts its race on the first night and takes riders down East 2nd Street by Arnie's Bar, the Dilly Diner, and El Guapo's Mexican Cantina.
+The Blue Dome District hosts its race on the first night and takes riders down East 2nd Street.
 The race has participants riding at fast speeds through crowded streets lined with cheering spectators, live music, and several vendors.
 Events include the Men's Cat 3, Women's Pro 1/2, Men's 1/2 and Men's Pro 1.